plone/training/about/glossary.rst

     Yarn
         a popular Javascript package manager similar to NPM.

-    NPM
-        the original NodeJS Package Manager.
-Also a registry of Javascript packages, similar to PyPI.

     Hydration (SSR)
         After loading an HTML page generated with SSR in the browser, React can